svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 application is that when you apply a macro to arguments, those arguments are not evaluated.
-The arguments are available to the `macro-body` in unevaluated form and you, the macro implementor, decide what to do with those arguments (evaluate or not).
+The arguments are available to the `macro-body` in unevaluated form and you, the macro implementor, decides what to do with those arguments (evaluate or not).

 Let's look at a basic macro here and then spend some entire later chapter on the topic.